temhelk/zig-args/README.md

 # About
 A pretty simple zig argument parser that uses compile-time stuff

+Compiles with the latest zig version from the master branch

+# Arguments syntax
 Examples of argument passing syntax can be found tests in main.zig, here's a quick overview:

 - `-ab` or `-a -b` for short boolean arguments